Edward the Black Prince

-Edward of Woodstock (15 June 1330 – 8 June 1376), known as the Black Prince, (Note: Edward of Woodstock after the place of his birth, (Hunt 1889 cites le Baker Chronicle) was Duke of Cornwall (from 1337), the Prince of Wales (from 1343) and the Prince of Aquitaine (1362–1372).
+Edward of Woodstock (15 June 1330 – 8 June 1376), known as the Black Prince, (Note: Edward of Woodstock after the place of his birth, (Hunt 1889 Endnotes cites le Baker Chronicle) was Duke of Cornwall (from 1337), the Prince of Wales (from 1343) and the Prince of Aquitaine (1362–1372).
 Sometimes called Edward IV (Hunt 1889 cites Walsingham Eulogium).
 For details of the origins of the sobriquet "Black Prince" see the section "Appellation 'Black Prince.) was the eldest son and heir apparent of King Edward III of England.
-He died before his father and so his son, Richard II, succeeded to the throne instead.
-Nevertheless, Edward earned distinction as one of the most successful English commanders during the Hundred Years' War, being regarded by his English contemporaries as a model of chivalry and one of the greatest knights of his age.
+He died before his father, and his son Richard II therefore succeeded to the throne instead.
+Edward was one of the most successful English commanders of the Hundred Years' War (1337–1453).
+He was regarded by English contemporaries as a model of chivalry and one of the greatest knights of his era, while French sources remember him for his brutality.

 Edward was made Duke of Cornwall, the first English dukedom, in 1337.
-He was guardian of the kingdom in his father's absence in 1338, 1340, and 1342.
-He was created Prince of Wales in 1343 and knighted by his father at La Hougue in 1346.

-In 1346, Prince Edward commanded the vanguard at the Battle of Crécy, his father intentionally leaving him to win the battle.
+He was made Prince of Wales in 1343, and knighted by his father at La Hougue in 1346.
+That same year, Edward commanded the vanguard at the Battle of Crécy.
 He took part in Edward III's 1349 Calais expedition.
-In 1355, he was appointed the king's lieutenant in Gascony and ordered to lead an army into Aquitaine on a chevauchée, during which he pillaged Avignonet and Castelnaudary, sacked Carcassonne, and plundered Narbonne.
-In 1356, on another chevauchée, he ravaged Auvergne, Limousin, and Berry but failed to take Bourges.
-The forces of King John II of France met Edward's armies near the city of Poitiers.
-After negotiations between the two sides broke down, the Anglo-Gascon forces under Edward routed the French army and captured King John at the Battle of Poitiers.
+In 1355, he was appointed the king's lieutenant in Gascony, and ordered to lead an army into Aquitaine on a chevauchée, during which he sacked Avignonet, Castelnaudary, Carcassonne, and Narbonne.
+In 1356, on another chevauchée, he ravaged Auvergne, Limousin, and Berry, though he failed to take Bourges.
+The forces of King John II of France met Edward's army near the city of Poitiers.
+After negotiations between them broke down, the Battle of Poitiers began.
+Edward's forces routed the French army and captured John II.